inh3/nPool/README.md

 nPool.loadFile(1, './objectType.js');
 ```

 Files that are loaded should define an object type (function) that can be instantiated.
-Keep in mind this object should not store state.
+Keep in mind this object is used as a service and should be stateless.

 An example file is given below: